-In most cases, teens will see just as well with contact lenses as they do with glasses, or even better.
-Contact lenses offer clearer peripheral vision and less distortion than glasses because the contact lens sits directly on the eye, and there is no frame to limit vision.
+In most cases, teens will see just as well with contact lenses as they do with glasses, or possibly even better.
+Contact lenses offer clearer peripheral vision and less aberrations (optical errors) than glasses because the contact lens sits directly on the eye, and there is no frame to limit vision.

 Allowing teens to choose contact lenses over glasses for vision correction may prompt them to wear sunglasses more frequently as well.
 They will need to carry only a pair of sunglasses, rather than prescription glasses and prescription sunglasses.

 Protecting the eyes from the sun's harmful ultraviolet rays is important in the long run for healthy vision.

 Daily disposable contacts eliminate the need (and cost) of lens care

 Many parents are concerned about the amount of care involved in wearing contact lenses.
 Today, most care systems are quite simple.
 And daily disposable contact lenses can eliminate the need for lens care products altogether.

 Another parental concern is teen responsibility for contact lenses.
 Most teens have the maturity to wear and care for contact lenses, but you know your teen best.